buildbot/buildbot/master/docs/manual/cfg-changesources.rst

             CVS %@{sVv@} loginfo expansion.
 When invoked by CVS, this will be a single string containing the files that are changing.

+.. bb:chsrc:: SVNCommitEmailMaildirSource

 .. _SVNCommitEmailMaildirSource:

-SVNCommit‍EmailMaildirSource
+SVNCommitEmailMaildirSource
 ++++++++++++++++++++++++++++

 .. py:class:: buildbot.changes.mail.SVNCommitEmailMaildirSource

-:class:`SVNCommitEmailMaildirSource` parses message sent out by the :file:`commit-email.pl` script, which is included in the Subversion distribution.
+:bb:chsrc:`SVNCommitEmailMaildirSource` parses message sent out by the :file:`commit-email.pl` script, which is included in the Subversion distribution.